SpongePowered/SpongeDocs/source/faq.rst

 found that APIs could be copyrighted, although the case has not been fully resolved.

-Will the New API Be Like the Bukkit API in How It is Used?
+Will the new API be like the Bukkit API in how it is used?
 Events, etc.?
 ------------------------------------------------------------------------

 Yes.
 It should be fairly similar, and still afford you more power because you will have access to Forge.

-Why SpoutAPI (+ Flow libs) Versus Canary or Other APIs?
+Why SpoutAPI (+ Flow libs) versus CanaryLib or other APIs?
 -------------------------------------------------------

 We chose SpoutAPI purely based on the result of the survey (which is